CONNECTICUT

 (1636 - unknown), Stratford

 The town was palisaded for many years.
 Site located just north of West Broad Street.
-Excavations were done in 1977, but little was found.
+Excavations were done in 1977.

 Black Rock Fort (1)

 A Patriot fort built on Grover Hill on the west side of Black Rock Harbor.
-In 1813 Fort Union was built here.
-It is unknown whether it was used during the Civil War.
+In 1813 the state militia Fort Union was built here.
+It is unknown whether this site was later used during the Civil War.

 Fort Defense